-This work was supported in part by the Northern Gulf Institute, a NOAA Cooperative Institute.
-The authors would like to thank Guoning Chen, Yuan Chen, Alex Pang, Bruno Jobard, and Abdelkrim Mebarki for providing datasets and/or images.
-Additional thanks go to Abdelkrim Mebarki for his online executable program.
+This work was supported in part by the Northern Gulf Institute, an NOAA Cooperative Institute.
+The authors would like to thank Guoning Chen, Yuan Chen, Alex Pang, Bruno Jobard, and Abdelkrim Mebarki for providing data sets and/or images.
+They also thank to Abdelkrim Mebarki for his online executable program.